wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/transaction.md

       });
 ```

-In case of a success, we are re-issuing new asset in the quantity of 1,000,000, and your balance will show 10,000.00 Best Token
+In case of a success, we are re-issuing the asset in the quantity of 1000, and your balance will show 10.00 Best Token.

 ## Burn Transaction (Type 6)

-- `assetId` string – asset ID,
+- `assetId`: string – asset ID.
-- `amount` [0 - (JLM)] number/string/MoneyLike - quantity,
+- `amount`: [0 - (JLM)] number/string/MoneyLike – amount.
-- `*fee` MoneyLike -fee
+- `*fee`: MoneyLike – fee.
-- `*senderPublicKey` string - sender's public key in base58
+- `*senderPublicKey`: string – sender's public key in base58.
-- `*timestamp` number/string – time in ms
+- `*timestamp`: number/string – time in ms.

 Example: